dauwhe/pdm/README.md

 ## EPUB

 This is the most interesting case, as we have a million or so existing documents, and a whole industry, to worry about.
 Can we map our JSON/YAML to OPF?
-I think so.
+Yes!

 | WPUB/WAM JSON | AUDIO YAML | EPUB OPF XML |